david880110/Will-warm-weather-really-kill-off-Covid-19/README.md

 ![alt text](https://raw.githubusercontent.com/david880110/Will-warm-weather-really-kill-off-Covid-19/master/nyc.png)

 ## Discussion
-Based on the data given, we can clearly tell that the new cases confirmed and weather temparature has positive correlation, however, the weather temperature itself does not serve as the only factor to drive the new cases, other factors such as government's involvement to implement stay-at-home policy and people's ingagement in social distancing also helps the medigation.
+Based on the data given, we can clearly tell that the new cases confirmed and weather temparature has positive correlation, however, the weather temperature itself does not serve as the only factor to drive the new cases, other factors such as government's involvement to implement stay-at-home policy and people's engagement in social distancing also helps the mitigation.

 ## Technology Used